anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

-The following examples are intended to motivate the support of different enrollment protocol approaches in general and asynchronous enrollment specifically, by introducing industrial applications cases, which could leverage BRSKI as such but also require support of asynchronous operation or protocols other than EST as intended with BRSKI-AE.
+The following examples are intended to motivate the support of different enrollment protocol approaches in general and asynchronous enrollment specifically.
+They introduce industrial application scenarios where leveraging BRSKI as-is would be problematic because they need support of asynchronous operation or protocols other than EST, as supported by BRSKI-AE.

 ### Rolling stock